CAUSES OF MUSCLE SPASMS?

-Those suffering from muscle spasm, trigger points, neuromuscular pain and problems, fibromyalgia and similar symptoms are seeking chiropractor care in record numbers because they are getting results.
-For example, in one study 5 men and 18 women, aged 11 to 76 with chronic fatigue syndrome, trigger point pain and fibromyalgia, who had been suffering from 2 to 35 years began chiropractic care.
-After a series of spinal adjustments, every patient was able to resume normal activities including full time work and maintained their improvements one year later upon a follow-up visit.
+Those suffering from muscle spasms, trigger points, neuromuscular pain and problems, fibromyalgia, and similar symptoms are seeking chiropractor care in record numbers because they are getting results.
+For example, in one study 5 men and 18 women, aged 11 to 76 with chronic fatigue syndrome, trigger point pain, and fibromyalgia, who had been suffering from 2 to 35 years began chiropractic care.
+After a series of spinal adjustments, every patient was able to resume normal activities including full-time work, and maintained their improvements one year later upon a follow-up visit.
 The authors of the study write:

 "Improvement in symptoms of 92-100% was achieved in both these syndromes"

-If you are experiencing a low intensity cramping in the muscle, twitching, or a tick in the muscle, it could very likely be a muscle spasm.
+If you are experiencing low-intensity cramping in the muscle, twitching, or a tick in the muscle, it could very likely be a muscle spasm.
 Other common symptoms include severe pain in the muscle, tightening of the muscle, and a sudden sharp, unpleasant sensation in the muscle or even muscle fatigue.